ctvnjhnrmmlp/screener/README.md

 ## Credits

 - Inspired by platforms like **IMDb** and **TMDB**
-- Built with ❤️ by John Rommel Octaviano
+- Built by John Rommel Octaviano
 - Powered by **TypeScript**, **React**, **Next.js**, and **Mantine**